+\emph{Bell's theorem } proves that the predictions of quantum theory cannot be explained by theories of \emph{local hidden variables} , which we first mentioned in Section \ref{subsec:The-Meaning-of}.
+These are \emph{deterministic} theories, where measurements of quantum systems such as qubits have \textbf{pre-existing }values.
+For example, if we measured 0, then the qubit always had the value 0; we could have, in fact, predicted the exact value 0, and not just the probability to measure it (which is what quantum theory can predict), if we knew the value of a ``hidden variable'' that quantum theory does not take into account.

+Local hidden variable theories are essentially no different than the envelope scenario described above; the envelope always had the number 0 inside it, and if we were able to look inside the envelope (at the ``hidden variable'') without opening it, we would have been able to make a deterministic prediction.
+In this sense, local hidden variable theories have classical correlation, and Bell's theorem proves that quantum entanglement is different, and in a precise sense we will discuss below, \textbf{stronger }than classical correlation.

 Consider the following experiment.
 I prepare two qubits, and give one to Alice and another to Bob.
-Alice can measure one of two different physical properties of her qubit, $Q$ or $R$, both having two possible outcomes, $+1$ or $-1$.
+Alice can measure one of two different physical observables\footnote{Alice could take, for example,$Q=\sigma_{z}$ and $R=\sigma_{x}$ -- which is indeed what we will take below.
+However, for our purposes, it doesn't matter what the physical observables being measured actually are.
+For that matter, the physical systems don't need to be qubits, either; it's just easier to talk about qubits since they are the simplest non-trivial quantum systems.
+This scenario is very general, and does not depend on any specific systems or observables, which is good since we are trying to capture a \textbf{general} property of quantum theory.} of her qubit, $Q$ or $R$, both having two possible outcomes, $+1$ or $-1$.